 Considering the high price of the RCT715, I don’t recommend it to people who don’t need to record what’s happening behind them.
 The RTL515 is a much better choice.

-However, if you want to get the 3-in-1 functionality, there is probably no better choice than Varia RCT715.
+However, if you want the 3-in-1 functionality, Varia RCT715 is probably your best choice.

 What’s your take on it?
 Let me know in the comments.